 Nvidia data engineering hiring values strong pipeline architecture skills (Spark, Kafka, Airflow) combined with GPU-accelerated data processing experience (RAPIDS, cuDF).
 Experience with hardware telemetry data — time-series at high frequency, missing data handling, anomaly detection — is differentiating.
 Show production pipeline ownership with clear reliability and latency SLAs.

-These are the most frequent reasons Data Engineer resumes fail to pass Nvidia's ATS or get filtered during recruiter review.
+These are the most frequent reasons Data Engineer resumes fail Nvidia's ATS or get filtered during recruiter review.

 Listing 'built pipelines' without data volumes, sources, or reliability metrics